mmilano/SidePanelCollapse/README.md

 @import "sidePanelCollapse";
 ```

-For the javascript, the beginning of the site's standalone script loads SidePanelCollapse.js, and an aggregate javascript is assembled by a `browserify` task.
+For the javascript, the site's standalone script requires `SidePanelCollapse.js`, and an aggregate javascript is assembled by a `browserify` task.

 ```js
 window.SidePanelCollapse = require("SidePanelCollapse");